codepoetpbowden/ConnectedLivingSpace/README.txt

-Connected Living Space v1.0.8.0
+Connected Living Space v1.0.9.0
 ---------------------------

 To install copy the GameData folder to your KSP folder.
-Be aware that a release of the Toolbar mod is included.
 Module Manager is required to load the configuration.

 If you are integrating a mod with CLS then the contents of the dev directory has all you will need - an assebly that defines the interfaces, and a suggested snippet of code for testing for and accessing CLS.